-Accident Rate The accident rate at this segment is 0.39 (accidents per million vehicle miles)
+Accident Rate

-California (2012).
+The accident rate at this segment is 0.39 (accidents per million vehicle miles) and is lower than the rate of 1.70 for similar roadways in the State of California (2012).

 The County of San Diego segments of Bonita Road at both ends of the City segment have a posted speed of 45 and 50 mph (Attachment # 2).